gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

    * The 'cs_alg' parameter MUST be present and specifies the algorithm used to countersign messages in the OSCORE group.
 This parameter takes values from the "Value" column of the "COSE Algorithms" Registry {{COSE.Algorithms}}.

-   * The 'cs_params' parameter MUST be present and specifies the parameters of the counter signature algorithm.
+   * The 'cs_params' parameter MUST be present and specifies the parameters of the signature algorithm.
 This parameter is a CBOR array, which includes the following two elements:

       - 'sign_alg_capab': a CBOR array, with the same format and value of the COSE capabilities array for the algorithm indicated in 'cs_alg', as specified for that algorithm in the "Capabilities" column of the "COSE Algorithms" Registry {{COSE.Algorithms}}.